Posts

 Image

 Screen shot of a Disney.com page--clicking on "news" leads you to this, a web page full of PR content.
 Read for Nov.
-27: This blog post has a click-bait heading, one you should probably avoid because that structure is trite and cliché, although being able to do it as a joke may mean that you do understand the web a bit.
+18, 2024: This blog post has a click-bait heading, one you should probably avoid because that structure is trite and cliché, although being able to do it as a joke may mean that you do understand the web a bit.
 When I am writing about “web writing” and “new media,” the concept bears some explanation.
 After all, almost any media today is disseminated via the web, whether it’s by posing a version of it on your organization’s web site, or sending a file via email.
 Sir Tim Berners-Lee, Englishman who wrote the original HTML and decided to make it available as free shareware, thus changing the world.
 Create a whole new information infrastructure that rewires the world (and be British) and King Charles might knight you (although he was knighted by Queen Elizabeth II), too.
-Berners-Lee created HTML about 1994 or so, is shown here in 2014 in Wikimedia Commons image by Paul
+Berners-Lee created HTML about 1994 or so, is shown here in 2014 in Wikimedia Commons image by

 Speeches: Ancient Rhetoric & Ghosts in the Modern World